Precarious or Non-Standard Employment and Vulnerable Workers

 Workers in non-standard employment or precarious work may also be referred to as vulnerable workers.

-Throughout Canada, some workers experience negative consequences as the result of legislative gaps and policy loopholes.
-Because of the terms of their employment, they do not have access to employment protections like occupational health and safety, employment standards, and employment insurance benefits.
+Throughout Canada, some workers experience negative consequences as a result of legislative gaps and policy loopholes.
+Because of the terms of their employment, they do not have access to employment protections such as occupational health and safety, employment standards, and employment insurance benefits.

-As such, precarious work and issues facing vulnerable workers have been the subject of high-level review and recommendations.
-For example, research in Ontario by the Law Commission of Ontario has shown precarious employment has far reaching consequences, beyond just the vulnerable worker such that we are now experiencing precarious households and precarious communities.
+As such, precarious or non-standard work and issues facing vulnerable workers have been the subject of high-level review and recommendations.
+For example, research in Ontario by the Law Commission of Ontario has shown precarious employment has far-reaching consequences, beyond just the vulnerable worker such that we are now experiencing precarious households and precarious communities.

 There are many interpretations of worker vulnerability.
 Generally, when used in the health and safety context, a vulnerable worker refers to those workers at greater risk of injury.

 An Institute for Work and Health (IWH) study identified four vulnerability dimensions that lead to increased risk of injury:

 - Workplace or organizational-level protection they are offered in the form of policies and practices.